METRONET Latest Updates

 Power line relocation

-Underground cabling will be installed along Beatty Avenue, Swansea, Withnell and Somerset streets in East Victoria Park.
+Underground cabling has been installed along Beatty Avenue, Swansea, Withnell and Somerset streets in East Victoria Park.